Oklahoma Art in Public Places

-Signed into law in 2004, the Oklahoma Art in Public Places Act requires that eligible state capital improvement projects have 1.5 percent of their budgets invested in public art that represents the history and values of the state.
-The program advances state economic development goals and enhances public spaces for Oklahoma residents.
-In its management of the program, the Oklahoma Arts Council facilitates a process that brings together state government entities, artists, and local citizens in the commissioning or acquisition of artwork.
+The Oklahoma Art in Public Places Act requires that 1.5 percent of eligible state capital improvement budgets be invested in public art.
+The program advances state economic development goals and enhances public spaces for the benefit of residents.
+The Oklahoma Arts Council manages the program, bringing together state government agencies, artists, and local residents in the commissioning or acquisition of artwork that represents the history and values of the people of Oklahoma.